david0630/Z-Prefix-Store-Project/Referrence Files/README.md

 Navigate to the server folder
 Type the following below
 `docker-compose up -d --build`
+For the two lines below, may need to open anothe seperate terminal in the server folder if docker stays up:
 `docker-compose exec app npx knex migrate:latest` `docker-compose exec app npx knex seed:run`
 In a seperate terminal: `docker-compose exec db psql -U postgres -d store`